aczietlow/drupal-hipchat/README.txt

 Net_SmartIRC object that represents the IRC connection.
 Under the most ideal conditions, you'd contribute back a patch to bot.module that'd let you accomplish your needs without using the $irc global.

+In addition to the actual utility of your module, you also should add a few lines describing how to use your module.
+This is done via Drupal's hook_help(), and the use of two special strings:

+ irc:features
+   Returns an array of feature names your modules provides.

+ irc:features#FEATURE_NAME
+   Returns an explanation of a specific feature of your module.

+FEATURE_NAME will be lowercased, trimmed of whitespace, and anything not a letter or number will be turned into an underscore.
+For an example in code, take a look at the shipped bot_drupal.module.
+This information is provided by the bot under the following conditions:

+  <Morbus>     bot_module: help

+  <bot_module> Detailed information is available by asking for
+               "help <feature>" where <feature> is one of:
+               Drupal URLs, dns, karma.

+  <Morbus>     bot_module: help Drupal URLs

+  <bot_module> Displays the title of drupal.org URLs ...

 CACHE WARNING